echoesian/mobile-fuse-sap-sf-integration-demo/README.md

 Use Case 1: PC-SF-Fuse-SAP (JCO&NGW consume/produce or vv)
 -Closed opportunity in SFDC creates a customer record in SAP
--Timeline with Video: Approx 2/2015
 Use Case 2: FH-SF-Fuse-SAP (JCO&NGW consume/produce or vv)
 -Closed opportunity via mobile app, updates the associated opportunity in SFDC and creates a customer record in SAP
--Timeline with Video: Approx 2/2015
 Use Case 3: PC-SAP-Fuse-SF (w/o mobile)
 -Update customer status in SAP (Delayed payments), associated opportunity in SFDC for this customer reflects the new customer status
--Timeline with Video: Approx 3/2015
 Use Case 4: PC-SAP-Fuse-SF (mobile)
 -Update customer status in SAP (Delayed payments),put the customer 'ON HOLD' via the mobile app, and associated opportunity in SFDC for this customer reflects the updated customer statis (ON HOLD)
--Timeline with Video: Approx 3/2015

-  NOTE:  Make sure the fabric server passwords for the Maven Plugin is in your ~/.m2/settings.xml file so that the maven plugin can login to the fabric.
-See the example in the support/settings.xml file.
-Also make sure JAVA_HOME is setup, such as - export JAVA_HOME="/etc/alternatives/java_sdk" - on Fedora.

 Local Install Option:
 ---------------------